O-1A Visa Validity, Renewal and Extension Rules 2026

 Talk to our team

-Automatic revalidation: A limited exception allows travel to Canada, Mexico, or adjacent islands for 30 days or less with an expired visa stamp if you have a valid extension approval.
+One limited exception applies: under the automatic revalidation provision, travel to Canada, Mexico, or adjacent islands for 30 days or less with an expired visa stamp is permitted if the holder carries a valid I-797 extension approval notice and has not triggered other inadmissibility grounds.

 Frequently Asked Questions